nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 	which subl

-If nothing shows up, we need to [install it](installsublmac.md).
+`which` is a command that checks where certain programs are stored on your computer.
+If nothing shows up, follow [these instructions](installsublmac.md) to install it.
 If it's already installed, you should see something like:

 	/usr/local/bin/subl